 REFINEMENT

 Quality issues within the mapping should be refined when possible, thus removing quality issues and producing a higher quality mapping.
 In this section we will discuss the refinement capabilities of our framework relating to the violations identified in the previous section.
-Refining the logical table definition contained within in the mapping can be completed manually by the mapping engineer, as described in Section 4.6.1.
-Refining the dereferencability of the URI, can be refined manually by the mapping engineer or the vocabulary maintainers, as described in Section 4.6.2.
-Refining the incorrect datatype definition, contained within the mapping, can be completed either manually or semi-automatically, as described in Section 4.6.3.
+Refining the incorrect term type contained within in the mapping can be completed either manually or semi-automatically, as described in Section 5.6.1.
+Refining the dereferencability of the URI, can be refined manually by the mapping engineer or the vocabulary maintainers, as described in Section 5.6.2.
+Refining the incorrect datatype definition, contained within the mapping, can be completed either manually or semi-automatically, as described in Section 5.6.3.

-Logical table definition
+Incorrect term type

-Refining the logical table definition contained within the mapping, would require a table name or SQL query to be inserted.
-The mapping engineer can refine this violation by informing the input being mapped.
-This information is then used in a SPARQL query to insert a valid table name or SQL query as the logical table definition in the mappin[7]g.
+Refining an incorrect term type for a predicate map can be undertaken semi-automatically as the R2RML specification [7] states that the term type for a predicate map must be an IRI (rr:IRI).
+The framework will suggest a modification which changes this term type to an IRI (rr:IRI) and provide a SPARQL delete/insert operation which could be executed on this mapping.

 Dereferencability of the URI